AlyssaRiter23/Tracing-NTM-Behavior/README.md

 determinism is central to their computational power.
 In this project I explored such automata in detail by building code that emulates NTM execution.
-I developed a code that traces all possible execution paths that a nondeterministic TM (NTM) might take up until the time when it either accepts or rejects.
+I developed a code that traces all possible execution paths that a nondeterministic TM (NTM) might take up until the time when it accepts.